daminienrico/pyspark_MLlib_example/README.md

-As we can see the number of records is definitely reduced.
+As we can see the number of records is definitely reduced:

 ```python
 df.count() #action